 Flaxseed and flaxseed oil are rich sources of lignans – phytoestrogens that help balance female hormones.
 Several studies show that lignans help significantly reduce hot flush frequency and severity in postmenopausal women.
-A 2013 study published in The American Journal of Nutrition found that even women who were given a low dosage of lignans saw the average number of hot flashes they experienced per week decrease by 44 per cent.
+A 2013 study published in The American Journal of Nutrition found that even women who were given a low dosage of lignans saw the average number of hot flashes they experienced per week decreased by 44 per cent.

 Soy foods as a menopause supplement

 British women are more likely to experience menopausal symptoms such as hot flushes compared to women in Asian countries.
-The reasons for this disparity are complex, but experts suggest diet may play a part – and in particular the regular consumption of soy foods including tofu and soy beans by Asian women.
+The reasons for this disparity are complex, but experts suggest diet may play a part – and in particular the regular consumption of soy foods including tofu and soybeans by Asian women.
 Soy is full of protein, rich in vitamins and packed with phytoestrogens, which mimic some of the biological activities of female hormones.
-Research is split between the effectiveness of soy in relation to the menopause, but if you are looking to to quell the raging fire within try including some soy-based food as part of a healthy diet.
+Research is split between the effectiveness of soy in relation to the menopause, but if you are looking to quell the raging fire within try including some soy-based food as part of a healthy diet.